Towards a Landmine-free World

 The simplicity and cost-effectiveness of mines are major factors in explaining the widespread use of mines throughout the numerous countries that are now faced with dealing with landmines & explosive remnants of war (ERW) contamination problem.

-These landmines make no distinction between friendly or enemy, children or animals.
+These landmines make no distinction between friend or enemy, children or animals.

 The civilian-purpose demining or humanitarian demining aims at finding and removing abandoned landmines without any hazard to the environment.
 While basic landmine detection and neutralizing theologies remain almost the same, landmine technology improved dramatically.